top of page

 Interview with Fronteras Desk (Sonora) on "Women win big in Mexico's Elections but Challenges Remain" (2021)

-Board member, The Alliance for Texas History, 600 member historical society founded in 2024.
+President, The Alliance for Texas History, 650 member historical society founded in 2024.

 Interview with CNN online